nanda-mik/applandingpage/README.md

 A responsive page using HTML, CSS, BOOTSTRAP.
-Advanced concept of CSS like media queries are also used.
+Media queries are used for responsive design for small, medium and large devices.
+Bootstrap grid system and jumbotron is also used.